yuanjia01/yuanjia01.github.io/_posts/2021-12-11-krippendorffs-alpha.md

 If you're familiar with the construction of estimators, you might suspect this has something to do with unbiased estimation.
-I'll spend the rest of this post showing why your intuition is correct, and giving you some insight into the formula.
+I'll spend the rest of this post showing why your intuition is correct, and giving you a derivation of Krippendorff's alpha.

 To explain the factor, we will work out the answer to the question: